 First Published (IPS) By Eva Bartlett– ‘Biddun mey, fish heyya’, they say in Arabic for a universal truth: ‘Without water, there is no life’.

-While diminishing water resources are a global concern, in Palestine the struggle for water is not against global warming or multinational corporations, but for access to water, and against contamination of what precious resources there are.
+While diminishing water resources are a global concern, in Palestine the struggle for water is not against multinational corporations, but for access to water, and against contamination of what precious resources there are.

 Mohamed Ahmed, director of the Water Control Department in the Palestinian Water Authority (PWA), says “there continues to be a very rapid depletion and deterioration of ground water.”